amirna2/amirna2/README.md

   - The environment
   - LoRa and mesh networks
   - Data acquisition and AI
+  - Robotics, Teleoperation
-  - Robotics
+  - Game development
-- 💞️ I’m looking to collaborate on IoT projects for the Environment
+- 💞️ I’m looking to collaborate, contribute or work on any of the domains above
 - 📫 How to reach me: www.linkedin.com/in/anathoo

 <!---